jenkinsci/plugin-installation-manager-tool/README.md

 Use plugin artifact ID, without -plugin extension.
 If a plugin cannot be downloaded, -plugin will be appended to the name and download will be retried.
 This is for cases in which plugins don't follow the rules about artifact ID (i.e. docker plugin).

 The version and download url are optional.
 By default, the latest version of the plugin will be downloaded.
-If both a version and an url are supplied, the version will not be used to determine the plugin download location and the library will attempt to download the plugin from the given url.
+If both a version and a url are supplied, the version will not be used to determine the plugin download location and the library will attempt to download the plugin from the given url.

 The following custom version specifiers can also be used: